 If your business is subject to industry-specific regulations, having a plan can help you meet those standards and comply with relevant laws.

-Compliance issues come with many consequences, such as damage to your brand reputation.
+Compliance issues have many consequences, such as damage to your brand reputation or ability to work in specific fields.
 You may also experience fees and other financial penalties.

 Organizations with strong cyber security plans are viewed more favorably by customers, partners, and other stakeholders.